Indiana Rail Road: Routes

 The Soo Line Railroad abandoned a section of the line between Bedford and Seymour, Indiana, as soon as they took over the Milwaukee Road in 1986.
 The Canadian Pacific Railway operated on the Chicago–Bedford line from their acquisition of the Soo Line until 2006, when they spun it off to the Indiana Rail Road company.
 On December 18, 2009, it was decided to cut the southern part of that line even more, as they are abandoning between Bedford and Crane, a total distance of 21.15 mi.

 Intermodal terminal

 The Indiana Rail Road operates the Senate Avenue Intermodal Terminal, located southwest of downtown Indianapolis.
-In cooperation with the Canadian National Railway, it provides container service between Indianapolis and Canada's Pacific ports of Vancouver and Prince Rupert, for connection with trans-Pacific shipping.
+In cooperation with the Canadian National Railway, it provides container service between Indianapolis and Canada's ports of Halifax, Nova Scotia, Vancouver and Prince Rupert, for connection with global shipping.
 Opened in 2013, the terminal moved 1,450 containers during its first year of operations.
 In the fall of 2021, it was expected that the terminal would move over 40,000 containers during the year.
 An expansion project started in 2021, and is expected to be completed in 2023.